EnduranceCode/server-setup-guide/02-05-linkding-installation.md

 >
 > + **{USERNAME}** : The user that will deploy linkding

-We will create a user to manage the [**linkding**](https://linkding.link/) [Docker](https://www.docker.com/) deployed application and set it as the owner of the folder `/opt/linkding/data/`.
+We will create a user to manage the [**linkding**](https://linkding.link/) app deployed with [Docker](https://www.docker.com/) and set it as the owner of the folder `/opt/linkding/data/`.
 To create this user and set it as the owner of the folder `/opt/linkding/data/`, execute the following commands:

     sudo useradd -r -s /usr/sbin/nologin linkding
     sudo chown -R linkding:linkding /opt/linkding/data/